dahoum/Nursery/Column/README.md

 The intellectual complexity of this line work and the required perseverance are similar to these required in the field of Theoretical Physics, par example.
 The uselessness—too.
 The major difference is that it is that building a computer out of trains is a much cheaper hobby than, say—Astrophysics.

 I have a few of those geniuses, and we are founding a Club of the Restless and Unhinged Geniuses—to satisfy the abyss of our intellectual drive.
-Think of it as an opium den.
+Think of it as an opium den: The Opium Den of the Unhinged and Restless Geniuses.
 You are welcome.

 [_published on LinkedIn_](https://www.linkedin.com/posts/dahoum_there-is-a-kind-of-restless-and-unchanneled-activity-6825890825495441408-KZBX)